 Add several Q&As to the FAQ section of your Fiverr Gig page.

 The less questions a person has, the more likely they will order your Fiverr Gig on the spot.
 Don’t leave them wondering.

 #4.
-Optimize Your Gig to Match Suggested Searches
+Optimize Your Fiverr Gig Description to Match Suggested Searches

 It’s pretty simple, Fiverr’s search engine at a core is no different than other search tools.
 Every listing has words.
 Fiverr tries to pair a user’s search with Gigs that best match the words.
 There are ranking factors you cannot control, but the words on your Gig pages are one of the factors you can control.